 Type 2 diabetes represents about 85%–95% of the total cases in DM.
 The two main characteristics of T2D is hyperglycemia, which is caused by insulin resistance in the peripheral metabolic tissues; and impaired insulin secretion from β cells in pancreatic islets.
 However, due to the complexity of the disease, there is currently a lack of true understanding in how and why this disease is expanding so quickly.

 In the USA, more than 100 million U.S. adults have diabetes or are prediabetic, according to a report released in 2017 by the CDC.
 Centers for Disease Control and Prevention.
-The report found that as of 2015, 30.3 million Americans or 9.4 percent of the U.S. population –have diabetes.
-Compare the steep rise in diabetes since 1997 to the rise in ASD prevalence in 0-4 years in 1997 in the state of California, USA.
+The report found that as of 2015, 30.3 million Americans or 9.4 percent of the U.S. population, have diabetes.

 Number and Percentage of US Polulation